HL7/fhir-omop-ig/input/pagecontent/CodeMappingPatterns.md

 The example above represents a straightforward transformation scenario with a direct vocabulary match and domain alignment.
 Real-world implementations should prepare for more complex scenarios involving non-standard vocabularies, domain mismatches, and mapping gaps, but this base pattern provides the foundational framework for handling all transformation cases systematically and consistently.

-### Pattern 2: CodeableConcept Multi-Code Pattern
+## Pattern 2: CodeableConcept Patterns

-The CodeableConcept pattern addresses the challenge of transforming FHIR CodeableConcept elements that may contain multiple codes, free text, or combinations of both.
+The CodeableConcept patterns addresses the challenge of transforming FHIR CodeableConcept elements that may contain multiple codes, free text, or combinations of both.
 This pattern recognizes the tension between FHIR's flexibility in representing clinical concepts and OMOP's requirement for standardized, unambiguous concept identification.
 The approach provides systematic methodology for handling the complexity inherent in CodeableConcept structures while preserving clinical meaning and maintaining data quality standards.

 CodeableConcept elements in FHIR can contain multiple coding entries, each potentially representing the same clinical concept through different terminology systems or at different levels of granularity.
 This multiplicity creates opportunities for enhanced semantic representation but also introduces complexity in determining which code should serve as the primary mapping target for OMOP transformation.
 The pattern addresses this complexity through sophisticated assessment and prioritization logic that ensures consistent, reproducible transformation outcomes.